Hidradenitis suppurativa

 Hidradenitis suppurativa (HS), sometimes known as acne inversa or Verneuil's disease, is a long-term dermatological condition characterized by the occurrence of inflamed and swollen lumps.
 These are typically painful and break open, releasing fluid or pus.
-The areas most commonly affected are the underarms, under the breasts, and the groin.
+The areas most commonly affected are the underarms, under the breasts, perineum, buttocks, and the groin.
 Scar tissue remains after healing.
 HS may significantly limit many everyday activities, for instance, walking, hugging, moving, and sitting down.
-Sitting disability may occur in patients with lesions in sacral, gluteal, perineal, femoral, groin or genital regions; and prolonged periods of sitting down itself can also worsen the condition of the skin of these patients.
+Sitting disability may occur in patients with lesions in the sacral, gluteal, perineal, femoral, groin or genital regions.
+Prolonged periods of sitting down can also worsen the condition of the skin of these patients.

-The exact cause is usually unclear, but believed to involve a combination of genetic and environmental factors.
+The exact cause is usually unclear but believed to involve a combination of genetic and environmental factors.
 About a third of people with the disease have an affected family member.
 Other risk factors include obesity and smoking.
-The condition is NOT caused by an infection, poor hygiene, or the use of deodorant.
+The condition is not caused by an infection, poor hygiene, or the use of deodorant.
 Instead, it is believed to be caused by hair follicles being obstructed, with the nearby apocrine sweat glands being strongly implicated in this obstruction.
-The sweat glands themselves may or may not be inflamed.
+The sweat glands may or may not be inflamed.
 Diagnosis is based on the symptoms.

-No cure is known.
-Warm baths may be tried in those with mild disease.
+No cure is known, though surgical excision with wet-to-dry dressings, proper wound care, and warm baths or showering with a pulse-jet shower may be used in those with mild disease.
 Cutting open the lesions to allow them to drain does not result in significant benefit.
 While antibiotics are commonly used, evidence for their use is poor.
 Immunosuppressive medication may also be tried.
 In those with more severe disease, laser therapy or surgery to remove the affected skin may be viable.
 Rarely, a skin lesion may develop into skin cancer.

 If mild cases of HS are included, then the estimate of its frequency is from 1–4% of the population.
 Women are three times more likely to be diagnosed with it than men.
 Onset is typically in young adulthood and may become less common after 50 years old.
 It was first described between 1833 and 1839 by French anatomist Alfred Velpeau.

 Terminology

-Although hidradenitis suppurativa is often referred to as acne inversa, it is not a form of acne, and lacks the core defining features of acne such as the presence of closed comedones and increased sebum production.
+Although hidradenitis suppurativa is often called acne inversa, it is not a form of acne.
+Hidradenitis suppurativa lacks the core defining features of acne, such as the presence of closed comedones and increased sebum production.

 Causes

 The exact cause of hidradenitis suppurativa remains unknown, and there has, in the recent past, been notable disagreement among experts in this regard.
 The condition, however, likely stems from both genetic and environmental causes.
-Specifically, an immune-mediated pathology has been proposed, although there have been sources that have already contradicted the probable likelihood of such an idea.
+Specifically, an immune-mediated pathology has been proposed, although environmental factors have not been ruled out.

-Lesions will occur in any body areas with hair follicles, although areas such as the axilla, groin, and perineal region are more commonly involved.
+Lesions will occur in any body area with hair follicles, and/or sweat glands.
+Areas such as the axilla, groin, and perineal region are more commonly involved.
 This theory includes most of these potential indicators: